push-based/ws_ng_perf_bankdata_23/exercises/change-detection - OnPush.md

 * tilt
 * switch dark/light mode

-## Use `ChangeDetectionStrategy.OnPush`
+## Use `ChangeDetection.OnPush`

-By default, all components are using `ChangeDetectionStrategy.Default`.
+By default, all angular component using `ChangeDetectionStrategy.Default`.
 This means a component will be checked (template bindings will be re-evaluated) every time any action happens on the page.
 This can cause severe performance issues.